What can going to bed tell you about your overall health? A lot, thanks to a new metric plus related in-app advice. Read on to learn more.

 - Sleep HR is higher and more variable during REM sleep, which usually occurs during the second half of the night.
 Why?
 REM stands for Rapid Eye Movement, and is due to intense brain activity related to dreams, which happen during this sleep stage.

+So what should you aim for?
 The lower, the better!
 A strong and healthy heart works less hard to circulate oxygen-rich blood to your body’s organs and muscles.

 Lowering your Sleep Heart Rate